In this article, we will cover the sanitizing subject in more depth. Stay tuned to properly learn how to sanitize a phone.

 Given that, you may ask: how to disinfect my cell phone without causing damage?
 That is exactly what we’re going to answer throughout this article.

 What you shouldn’t use

 There are certain substances you should completely avoid when disinfecting cell phones, at the risk of causing damage.
 Generally, household cleaning products should be put aside.
-Bleach, ammonia, harsh solvents like acetone, benzene, vinegar or alcohol in high concentrations.
-Also, don’t clean phone screen with products like Windex.
+Bleach, ammonia, and harsh solvents like acetone, benzene, vinegar, or alcohol are in high concentrations.
+Also, don’t clean the phone screens with products like Windex.

 While you might see good results, these harsher methods may damage the screen moisture-repellent (oleophobic) coating that prevents fingerprint smudge and may even do harm to some internal components.
 And more, these may spoil the finishing of the phone’s metal surfaces, leaving uneven stains.

 Also, even if your device is water-resistant, you should never wash it under running water.

 Start by taking your device out of the protective case.
 Those cases are usually made of very resistant, safe-to-wash materials like plastic or TPU/silicone.
 Give it a good rinse using soap or dishwashing liquid in warm water and let it dry.